byuzbasi/RT-Shrinkage-Paper-Codes/README.md

 ### Purpose
 The Monte Carlo simulation experiments were conducted to examine:
 - The effect of multicollinearity (correlation among predictors) on estimator performance.
-- The bias and efficiency of the proposed ridge-type shrinkage estimators compared with classical estimators (OLS, Ridge, Liu, etc.).
+- The bias and efficiency of the proposed ridge-type shrinkage estimators compared with penalized and machine learning methods

 ### Main Settings